 You will have swelling and bruising that can last for several days after a neck lift.
 You may feel tightness or tingling and different sensations, including burning or pulling.
 You also will experience numbness.
 These are all normal in the first few weeks following surgery and should not be cause for concern.

 As with any surgery, infection is possible.
 Watch your temperature.
 At the first sign of a fever, contact your doctor.
-If you have unusual discharge, such as pus, from the surgery site, contact your doctor immediately.
+If you have unusual discharge, such as yellow-white fluid, from the surgery site, contact your doctor immediately.

 Recovering from a neck lift takes time.
 Most people can return to work in 10 to 14 days.